 5. Serving Suggestions

-Serve the chicken samosas hot with mint chutney and tamarind sauce for dipping.
-For an appealing presentation, arrange them on a platter garnished with fresh cilantro and lemon wedges.
+Serve hot with mint chutney and tamarind sauce.
+For a nice look, put on a platter with cilantro sprigs and lemon wedges.

 Tips for Perfect Chicken Samosas

-- Allow the dough to rest properly to make it easier to roll out.
+- Let the dough rest so it’s easier to roll.

 Common Mistakes to Avoid